ESRA

 Since 2006, the IREC was an annual occurrence in Green River, UT.
 The competition achieved international status in 2011 – when schools from Canada and Brazil joined – and has doubled in size every year since 2013.
 By 2014 we were the world’s largest rocket competition at the college and university level.

 More than 600 students participated in the 2016 competition, representing over 50 schools from 6 different continents.
 It was at this point a new venue became necessary if the IREC was to continue grow and thrive.
-Now, with the world class facilities and assistance of expert staff at Spaceport America, NM, we are taking the IREC to a whole new level!
+With the world class facilities and assistance of expert staff at Spaceport America, NM, we took the IREC to a whole new level!

 Picture